rarelysimple/RarelySimple.AvatarScriptLink/compatibility.md

 ## Windows Server

 Windows Server support is based on the .NET Framework version you choose to use in your ASP.NET Web Application.
+These are the Windows Servers that can support .NET Framework 4.6.1 or higher.

 | Version | Compatible |
 |:--------|:-----------|